Living in Phuket

 Foreigners may buy condos.
 Foreign ownership of the entire block may not exceed 49%.

 Many ex-pats who have a Thai spouse, register the property in their partners name.
-They then get a lawyer to write up a contract that entitles them to live in the property indefinitely.
+They then get a lawyer to write a contract that entitles them to live in the property indefinitely.

 The other option commonly used is to set up a Thai company and buy land through that company.
 Foreigners can only own 49% of a Thai company but the company is set up in such a way that the other 51% is split between nominee Thai shareholders who have no influence on the company.
 It sounds dubious but is a widely used ploy.
 The negative side is the company has to be active so you need to file a tax return and make a tax payment every year.
 Also there is the possibility the Thai government may close this loophole.
-On the positive side, you can also use the company to do business in Thailand and qualify for a Non Immigrant B visa.
+On the positive side, you can use the company to do business in Thailand and qualify for a Non Immigrant B visa.

 Working in Phuket